solid-contrib/gitter-solid/README.md

 ### Solid access

 You will need to give your script access to solid account which will have write access to the pod where you will be storing the solid chat.
+This is done in any of the ways `solid-auth-cli` can puck up credentials, such as a file in yor home directory.

 ### Gitter access